RaphaelIT7/gmod-holylib/README.md

 > NOTE: Only use this function inside the `HolyLib:[Pre/Post]CheckTransmit` hook!
 > REMOVED: This function was removed since I can't get it to work / It would be a bit more complicated than first anticipated.

-#### pvs.SetPreventTransmitBulk(Entity ent or table ents, Player ply or table plys or RecipientFilter filter, bool notransmit)
+#### pvs.SetPreventTransmitBulk(Entity ent / table ents / EntityList list, Player ply or table plys or RecipientFilter filter, bool notransmit)
 table ents - A sequential table containing all the entities that should be affected.
 table plys - A sequential table containing all the players that it should set it for.
 bool notransmit - If the entity should stop being transmitted.